Our Story

 During the course of idea validation interviews, we learned the following by interviewing founders of start-up SaaS businesses.

-• The average SaaS start-up we talked to was using 6-7 different software tools.
+• The average SaaS start-up we talked relied on 6-7 core software tools to run their business.

 BlissfullySaaSwaste.png